 This post may contain affiliate links to tours and hotels.
 These help us earn a small commission at no additional charge to you.

-Fact – we love London.
-We’ve lived there most of our lives and whilst it sometimes seems expensive, there are still dozens of free things to do in London that won’t cost you a single penny.
+Fact – London attractions are great but free things to do in London are better!
+We’ve lived in London most of our lives and whilst it sometimes seems expensive, there are still dozens of free things to do in London that won’t cost you a single penny.